akashsonth/Modak-Detection/README.md

 Run the python 'script data_preprocess.py'.
 A prompt will appear asking whether data augmentation is to be done or not.

 ### Step 3 (Training and tuning the model):
 Run the python script 'train.py'.
 A prompt will appear asking whether fine-tuning is to be done or not.
 This helps tune the SVM model based on the validation metrics.
-Also rename the SVM model (which is saved in the form of a pickle file) to avoid rewriting the modak recognition model ('linearSVM.pkl').
+Also change the name of the SVM model (which is saved in the form of a pickle file) in the Python script to avoid rewriting the modak recognition model ('linearSVM.pkl').

 ### Step 4 (Testing the model):
 Run the python script 'test_single.py' in case single image is to be tested.
 A prompt will appear asking for the entire image path.